 The woman shows affection and sympathy, as mentioned in the title, through acceptance and a loving caress.
 In turn, this gentle touch of hers produces the sparks of energy that connect her with the animal and radiates in other directions of the room.

 Remedios Varo loved cats, in fact her Surrealist alter ego was a cat.
 So maybe what we see is a double self-portrait, as the features of the cat match those of the woman.
 Is it her human and animal nature that we observe?
 And the sparks that unite them are not from this world?

-Simpatía (La Rabia del gato) is one of 171 paintings Remedios painted in her fairly short life.
+Sympathy is one of 171 paintings Varo painted in her fairly short life.
 It is very rare and personal.
-It was created in Mexico City in 1955 and presented at the group exhibition Seis pintoras (Six Painters) at the Galería Diana on one of the most prestigous avenues of Mexico City – Paseo de la Reforma 489.
-She then exhibited four recently painted small-scale works.
-It was the beginning of the very productive period when she became a popular and highly sought-after artist, and in the following years until her death in 1963, she completed over 100 works.
+It was created in Mexico City in 1955 and presented at the group exhibition Seis pintoras (Six Painters) at the Galería Diana on one of the most prestigious avenues of Mexico City – Paseo de la Reforma 489.
+She also exhibited four other small-scale works.
+It was the beginning of a very productive period when she became a popular and highly sought-after artist.
+In the following years until her death in 1963, she completed over 100 works.

-Varo’s works have been acquired by museums worldwide, including The Museum of Modern Art, New York; Centre Pompidou, Paris; the National Museum of Women in the Arts, Washington D.C.; Museo Nacional Centro de Arte Reina Sofia, Madrid, among others.
+Varo’s works have been acquired by museums worldwide, including The Museum of Modern Art, New York; Centre Pompidou, Paris; the National Museum of Women in the Arts, Washington D.C.; and Museo Nacional Centro de Arte Reina Sofia, Madrid, among others.